State fiscal policy: international experience

 The UAE: state system of taxation

 The tax legislation of the UAE has its own peculiarities and characteristics which differ from the traditional fiscal systems.
-Here the norms of the fiscal law exclude such concepts as value added tax, income tax and corporate tax on the gained incomes.
+Here the norms of the fiscal law exclude such concepts as income tax and corporate tax on the gained incomes.
 The international experts and analysts believe that the Emirates have become a major business and financial center in the middle East, for a relatively short period of time, owing to the progressive system of taxation.

 In addition, already for several years, the UAE holds the leading positions in the rating of the economic freedom of the international fund «The Heritage Foundation».
 In the category “the degree of the tax level and financial freedom”, the United Arab Emirates annually receive a 99.9 out of 100 points.
 First of all, these achievements show that in the UAE there is one of the most optimal tax climates for business.
 It is a rather loyal mode, which possess its own specificity.